st9635/webscrape/README.md

 # webscrape
 Python webscraper demo
-A Scratch Webscraper Demo project
+Webscraper Demo project
+Scraping for Opus 88 Fountain Pens
+On a basic site: goldspot.com
+On a Cloudfare site: jetpens.com